-As she ventures out into the world once again with nothing but hope, determination, perseverance, and some clothes, the climate is shockingly cold and she realizes it will be hard for her to survive this weather.
+As she ventures out into the world once again with nothing but hope, determination, perseverance, and some clothes, the climate is shockingly cold, and she realizes it will be hard for her to survive this weather.
 The winter landscape is not the only thing she will have to survive – her captor is not willing to let her go so ‘easily’.
 Hannah meets with a character named Liam, and they venture and survive together…

 Kyla Stone is a master of characterization!
 Each of the characters is multi-dimensional with their own individual quirks, personality traits, and development throughout the novel.
 The character of Gavin Pike is very interesting as he is a psychopathic, cruel, and cold sadist.
 As a result, it is intriguing to find out more about his thought processes.
-A stand out quote to show Pike’s psyche is: “The world was divided into predator and prey.
-The rules society erected for itself were shams, civilization only as mask meant to hide the violent brutal truth – men were made to kill.”
+A stand-out quote to show Pike’s psyche is: “The world was divided into predator and prey.
+The rules society erected for itself were shams, civilization only as mask meant to hide the violent, brutal truth – men were made to kill.”

-As expected from the apocalyptic genre – Edge of Collapse tension-filled.
-As a reader, it makes this book irresistible and falls into the trap of ‘just one more chapter’ – and five chapters later you still have no intention of putting it down!
+As expected from the apocalyptic genre – Edge of Collapse is tension-filled.
+As a reader, it makes this book irresistible and falls into the trap of ‘just one more chapter’ – and five chapters later, you still have no intention of putting it down!
 The descriptions of the wintery landscape are marvellous, and you feel almost cold yourself as the writer successfully transports you to this universe.

 One of the very few issues about this book is that it can be repetitive at times.
-The first few chapters about Hannah tend to repeat the same descriptions about her and describe very similar occurrences in her life in regards to her capturer.
+The first few chapters about Hannah tend to repeat the same descriptions about her and describe very similar occurrences in her life in regard to her capturer.
 Whilst this is necessary to understand her backstory and character – one chapter describing it would have been sufficient for displaying this.

-Besides the long winded introduction to Hannah, this book then takes on a fast paced telling of the events that occur, this suits the book much more and covers a lot of ground.
+Besides the long-winded introduction to Hannah, this book then takes on a fast-paced telling of the events that occur.
+This suits the book much more and covers a lot of ground.

 In addition, as a reader, you must be warned that there is a lot of brutality and abuse described in this book.
-I do think there should be some sort of ‘trigger warning’ about it at the beginning of the book or on the blurb in case readers do not want to be exposed to that sort of content.
-I was not expecting lengthy descriptions about abuse towards humans and animals, so I do think the publisher or author should have considered a warning.
+I do think there should be some ‘trigger warning’ about it at the beginning of the book or on the blurb in case readers do not want to be exposed to that sort of content.
+I was not expecting lengthy descriptions of abuse towards humans and animals, so I do think the publisher or author should have considered a warning.

 This is the first book in the series.
-As soon as you put this novel down, you will be eager to move onto the next!
+As soon as you put this novel down, you will be eager to move on to the next!
 I am excited to find out what happens next and how this series progresses.